Can You Paint Radiators ? - Query Answered

 Image credit: derbytelegraph.co.uk

-In order to ensure that the paint properly adheres to the surface of the radiator and does not chip or flake off, it is generally recommended that you wait at least 24 hours before heating up the newly painted radiator.
+To ensure that the paint properly adheres to the surface of the radiator and does not chip or flake off, it is generally recommended that you wait at least 24 hours before heating the newly painted radiator.

 So if you are changing the colour of your radiators, it might be worth considering using a lighter colour, as it could ultimately save you money on your heating bills.